michalkmet/xp-unscrambled-eggs/NOTES.md

 - ✅ UAT2.2: User can pass in 'teggbegg', it should return a 'tb'
 - 🚧 UAT2.3: User can pass in 'seggawegg', it should return a 'saw'

+Pomodoro 2:
+- ✅ UAT2.3: User can pass in 'seggawegg', it should return a 'saw'